hallettj/hallettj.github.com/_posts/2012-09-03-captain-america.markdown

 It happens that Carter fires that weapon in a room with a lot of bystanders standing around.
 Thankfully the bullets flatten against the shield and fall harmlessly to the ground.
-Apparently the shield is ricochet-proof due to its convienient property of negating kinetic energy.
+Apparently the shield is ricochet-proof due to its convenient property of negating kinetic energy.
 If I understood correctly, that is because the shield is made of "vibranium", a "completely vibration-free" metal that is so rare that the country's entire supply went into making that one shield.